Fake News Sharing In US Is a Rightwing Thing, Says Oxford Study - Slashdot

 As you can see, it does include a number of left leaning sources.
 However, it does have to be said, most of the junk "news" is coming from the right, particularly sites like Infowars, Hannity etc, and there are simply not left leaning equivalents.
 The left just doesn't have conspiracy theorists with TV show/online soy pill shops pumping this crap out.

-A whole community of pretend news sites and blogs has built up around sites like
+A whole community of pretend news sites and blogs has built up around sites like Infowars, dedicated to spreading and amplifying that content and getting it distributed on social media.
+It was a deliberate effort, and it wasn't replicated on the left.

 Killian Documents (Score:2)